jonross/kugl/README.md

 pip install kugel
 ```

-To use via docker, `mkdir ~/.kugel` then use this Bash alias.
-(Sorry, this is an x86 image, I don't have
+To use via Docker instead, `mkdir ~/.kugel` and use this Bash alias.
+(Sorry, this is an x86 image,
-multiarch working yet.)
+I don't have multiarch working yet.)

 ```shell
 kugel() {